flashcordon/big-history/Histoire-système-solaire.md

 discovered the rule that the square of the hypotenuse is equal to the sum of the squares of the other two sides of a right-angles triangle.
 - Mars avait potentiellement un océan d'eau liquide à sa surface dans son passé
+> The evidence for this is literally everywhere to be seen.
+Orbital spacecraft images reveal long, sinuous, flowing channels; waterscoured flood plains; and water-shaped teardrop islands (Figure 6.5).
+Spacecraft analysis of surface terrains has also revealed the presence of aqueous alteredminerals, such as the hematite-bearing regions of Sinus Meridiani and Aram Chaos.
+High-resolution images of complex surface terrain, such as is seen in the southwestern Candor Chasma region, reveal a clear sedimentation origin (Figure 6.6).
+Surface robotic missions have further revealed the presence of wateraltered mineralogy, such as the goethite deposits identified by the Spirit rover in the Columbia Hills, and the jarosite found by the Opportunity rover in Meridiani Planum.
+In addition, both Mars rovers have found great numbers of ‘‘blueberry’’ spherules (Figure 6.7) scattered across the Martian surface, and these betray the past presence of enduring pools of standing water.
+Mars Global Surveyor image showing layered sedimentary rock on Mars.
+Martian ‘‘blueberry’’ spherules.
+The spherules, which are typically a few millimeters in diameter, contain hematite and formed under standing water conditions.
+- since about 2.5 billion years ago Mars has been an essentially dry and frozen world; small, high-salinity, and isolated lake systems may have existed near the pole in the northern lowland region for an additional billion years, but even these would have frozen over by the mid-Amazonian epoch.

 ## Missions vers Mars